Skip to content

 • Expand home visiting and parent education programs to ensure they are father friendly, father-centered and culturally inclusive.
 All fathers want what is best for their children, and home visiting programs can empower fathers in their role by engaging them in program activities and supporting their involvement in their children’s lives.

 • Drive policy change that transforms the child support system into a family-building institution.
-Eliminating government-owed child support debt for fathers unable to pay will go a long way in enabling Black fathers to advance economically and to better provide for their children.
+Eliminating government-owed child support debt for fathers unable to pay will go a long way in enabling fathers to advance economically and to better provide for their children.

 Supporting Black fathers in their role as a child’s first and most important teacher is an investment in our children and our communities.
-This Father’s Day, let’s intentionally change the narrative, advocate for local, state and federal policies that benefit Black fathers and promote positive and culturally relevant parent and home visiting programs that benefit early childhood development.
+This Father’s Day, let’s intentionally change the narrative, advocate for local, state and federal policies that benefit fathers and promote positive and culturally relevant parent and home visiting programs that benefit early childhood development.

 Learn more about my work and continue to follow this blog for the latest updates from Start Early.